practable/dynamics-lab/ui/README.md

 - [default](./default/) - default version of the user interface, with all features, but no logging of interactions.
 - [analytics](./analytics/) - same as the default version + logging of interactions for analytics.
+- [gamified](./gamified/) - analytics UI + gamified components for research on student interaction and engagement.

 The user interface utilises [Bootstrap](https://getbootstrap.com/) for responsive design, to support student interactions on any internet connected device, including mobile phones, tablets and desktops.